DIRECTOR // UNDERWATER DIRECTOR OF PHOTOGRAPHY

-Director of Photography & National Geographic Photographer specialized in Underwater Environments, immersive storytelling, commercial & expedition visuals, ocean exploration, Virtual Reality & emerging visual mediums.
+Director of Photography & National Geographic Photographer specialized in Underwater Environments, immersive storytelling & high-tech ocean exploration.

-Luis's unique experience with high-tech underwater cinema, deep ocean camera technology and oceanic wildlife has made him a sought-after visual artist & collaborator for productions looking to push the envelope in exploring & documenting the ocean frontier.
+Lu's unique experience with high-tech underwater cinema, deep ocean camera technology and oceanic wildlife has made him a sought-after visual artist, technical consultant & collaborator for productions looking to push the envelope in exploring & documenting the ocean frontier.

-His print, motion & new media work has been featured across National Geographic’s print, digital, museum & television platforms, the New York Times, the Washington Post, on Discovery channel, History channel, NOVA & Curiosity Stream, among others.
+His motion, stills & new media work has been featured across National Geographic’s print, digital, museum & television platforms, the New York Times, the Washington Post, on Discovery channel, History channel, NOVA & Curiosity Stream, among others.

-Luis has sent robotic camera systems into one of the deepest ocean trenches on earth & he has logged hundreds of hours in manned submarines, including on five expeditions with the U.S. Navy's manned deep-ocean research submersible ALVIN, diving beyond 12,000 feet deep in the abyss to photograph environments at the edges of the ocean frontier.
+Luis has sent robotic camera systems into one of the deepest ocean trenches on earth & he has logged hundreds of hours in manned submarines, including on five expeditions with the U.S. Navy's deepest-diving manned research submersible ALVIN, diving beyond 12,000 feet deep in the abyss to photograph environments at the edges of the ocean frontier.

 He has been Director of Photography on many challenging, high-stakes media projects using submarines and robotic ocean vehicles to capture images for clients including BBC Oceans, NHK & National Geographic, in remote corners of the planet.